Skip to Main Content

 Extensive Research Description

-Yale is home to the International NSF Registry, housing clinical records and pathology specimens from over 330 patients with NSF.
+Yale remains the home of the International NSF Registry, housing clinical records and pathology specimens from nearly 400 NSF patients.
 This registry serves as a source of basic information for investigations into the clinical and histological aspects of NSF.

-Yale is also the home base for a core of interested clinical and basic science researchers actively engaged in understanding all aspects of this unusual disease.
+Yale is also the home base for a core of interested clinical and basic science researchers actively engaged in understanding all aspects of fibrosis.
 Periodically, this team hosts the Yale Fibrosis Symposium.

 My primary and preferred instructional tool is the networked computer.
 I have been involved with web-based pathology education for some time.
 My largest project Pathmax, was one of the first web-based resource for pathology professionals on the internet.
 Beginning in 1997, this site ran continuously until 2018.
 I am also one of the cofounders of the Dermatopathology Master Class Series, a web-based streaming lecture series on topics of relevance in dermatopathology.
-In recent years I have been the chairman of the Virtual Slide Library of the American Society of Dermatopathology where I manage 50 volunteers interested in optimizing and vetting over 10,000 scanned dermatopathology whole slide images.
+In recent years I have been the chairman of the Virtual Slide Library of the American Society of Dermatopathology (ASDP) where I manage 50 volunteers interested in optimizing and vetting over 10,000 scanned dermatopathology whole slide images.
+This virtual library serves as one of the core teaching tools of the ASDP.

 Coauthors